 As a native Michigander, I grew up hunting.
 But something happened a few years ago.
 I just didn’t want to shoot them with a gun anymore.
 So I started using a camera.
 I have nothing against those who do.
 I still head out to the marshes with my friend Jay and sit for hours on end in a duck blind.
 I just don’t want to kill them.

 Trail Cams are pretty sophisticated these days and very popular with deer hunters.
-Set it up on in the woods near a game trail and hunters can pretty much find a guaranteed ambush spot and time during hunting season.
+Set one up on in the woods near a game trail and hunters can pretty much find a guaranteed ambush spot and time during hunting season.

-Why not take on RVing, I wondered?
+Why not take one RVing, I wondered?
 If you’re like me, you know there are critters out there near the RV.
 Usually, they keep their distance when you’re out and about.
 But disappear for a while and they show themselves.

 So, not far from my favorite spot near the Paint Creek in Oakland County, Michigan, I set up a Cuddeback scouting camera to see what was nearby.
 Here’s what it looks like.

 Trail and scouting cams vary in price from under $100 to over $1,000.
 The more expensive ones are wireless.
 The Trail Camera Reviews website does a nice job of covering the basics and telling you want to look for in each model.

 The unit I have records photos to a flash card and runs on four D batteries.
 I can get several hundred pictures before having to replace the batteries.
 It is motion activated and takes 3 MP color photos during the day time infra red black and white shots at night.
 It’s about five years old.
 I am very seriously thinking about upgrading to a better one.
 If you think that’s a good idea and want to see what higher quality images and trail cam video looks like, let me know under comments and I’ll get one and do a future post.
 I’ve got my eye on one and I just need your encouragement to convince Jennifer we need it because our readers are clamoring for it.